 Living in the Southern US, I could probably throw a rock and hit someone with a pumpkin patch.
 So, as long as I know how to roast a pumpkin, the natives in our Thanksgiving clan will not be restless.

 Preheat oven to 400 degrees.
 Cut one small pumpkin into quarters and lay on a large foil-lined cookie sheet. (you may need 2 pans depending on the size of your pumpkin) Bake for 45 minutes.
 Pumpkin should be soft when pierced with a fork.
 If it is still a little firm, bake for 10 – 15 minutes longer.
 Allow to cool completely.
 Scrape pumpkin flesh from rind and mash in a bowl.
-Refrigerate until ready to use.
+If your pumpkin is especially stringy, then place it in a blender to puree it.
+You may need to add a little water as you blend.
+Scrape it into a bowl, cover, and refrigerate until ready to use.

 Here’s my very favorite Thanksgiving dessert to make with pumpkin, My Favorite Pumpkin Roll.
 The goodness of pumpkin sponge cake paired with cream cheese filling is one of life’s best simple pleasures.

 I’ve recently noticed store-brand pumpkin has been fully stocked on the grocer’s shelves where I shop.
 I would imagine the same is true for most grocery stores across the country.
 However, I would encourage you to explore the fresh option.
 Although not as convenient, the end result is much more rewarding.